-NMRSARL staff gave lectures to undergraduate and post graduate students in the Dept. of Clinical Microbiology, TCD and the Dublin Institute of Technology.
+NMRSARL staff gave lectures to undergraduate and post graduate students in the Dept. of Clinical Microbiology, TCD and Te.
 Scientific staff shared techniques used in the NMRSARL with staff from other hospital laboratories, research facilities, undergraduate students, transition year students and provided expert knowledge to students of other laboratories completing higher degrees.